 Full course description

 The focus of this course will be on Intervention Mapping (IM).
-IM is an approach for developing theory- and evidence-based health promotion interventions.
-IM can guide health promoters through program development, demystifying and monitoring the development process and eliminating mistakes identified by previous teams.
+IM is an approach for developing theory- and evidence-based behaviour change interventions.
+IM can guide intervention planners through program development, implementation and evaluation, thereby demystifying and monitoring the development process and increasing the likelihood of intervention success.

-The protocol guides program developers through each of these steps by means of specific tasks, which are all included in the work book at the end of this course book.
-These tasks generate a product that, in turn, provides the basis for subsequent steps.
-Throughout this course, you will conduct these tasks and go through the first five steps of the IM approach.
+The protocol guides intervention developers through each of these steps via specific tasks, which are all included in the workbook that students complete in the context of this course.
+The tasks in each step generates a product that, in turn, provides the basis for subsequent steps.
+Throughout this course, you will conduct these tasks and go through the first five steps of Intervention Mapping.

 After this course, students can: